 Once a cybercriminal hacks your Gmail password and Google account, they can:

-• Sell your entire account or personal information on the dark web
+- Sell your personal information on the dark web

-• Remotely delete devices linked to a Google account
+- Remotely delete devices linked to your Google account

 How to tell if your Gmail has been hacked